 - A statement of purpose (no more than 500 words) explaining your reasons for choosing this degree program

 - A 20- to 30-page writing sample representing any form of literary nonfiction, such as a personal essay, cultural commentary, in-depth portrait, interview, memoir, or feature story

 - Your writing sample may consist of a single 20-30 page piece of writing, a collection of shorter pieces, or an excerpt from a longer piece.

-- Submissions should be double-spaced with a one-inch margin in 10- to 12-point font and should include your name on each page.
+- Submissions should be double-spaced with a one-inch margin in 10- to 12-point font and should include your name and page number.